Capricoinofficial/capricoinsight/README.md

 # *capricoinsight*

-*capricoinsight* is an open-source Reddcoin blockchain explorer with complete REST and websocket APIs. capricoinsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.
+*capricoinsight* is an open-source Capricoin blockchain explorer with complete REST and websocket APIs. capricoinsight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 Check some screenshots and more details at [capricoinsight's project homepage](https://bitbucket.org/mmitech/capricoinsight).